KamitaniLab/End2EndDeepImageReconstruction/fmri_data/README.md

 ## Stimulus images

 Each fMRI data sample is labeled by name of the stimulus image.

-The name of the stimulus image is converted to a floating number (‘stimulus_id’) as follows:
+The name of the stimulus image is converted to a floating number (â€˜stimulus_idâ€™) as follows:

-The integer part of the floating number indicates WordNet ID for the synset (category);
+- The integer part of the floating number indicates WordNet ID for the synset (category);

-The decimal part of the floating number indicates image ID;
+- The decimal part of the floating number indicates image ID;

-For example, '1518878.005958' represents 'image 5958 in synset n01518878' (‘ostrich’).
+For example, '1518878.005958' represents 'image 5958 in synset n01518878' (â€˜ostrichâ€™).

 We do not include stimulus image files in the open dataset because of license issues.
 Please contact us via email (<brainliner-admin@atr.jp>) for sharing the image files.